-- Bespoke small group programmes to help children understand and explore emotions, build resilience and improve self esteem. - A Student Council with elected membership from R Y6. - Achievement assemblies. - A whole school system of rewards for individuals. - The school has been proud to achieve National Healthy School status.
+- Jubilee Junction-A lunchtime drop in session for children to talk about issues that are upsetting them. - Bespoke small group programmes to help children understand and explore emotions, build resilience and improve self esteem. - A Student Council with elected membership from R Y6. - Achievement assemblies. - A whole school system of rewards for individuals. - The school has been proud to achieve National Healthy School status.

 Where appropriate, our SENCO may become involved to support a child experiencing emotional, mental health and / or behavioural difficulties.
+If appropriate, the child will be given time to work with our Learning Mentor.
 We recognise the effectiveness of our early intervention approach and our commitment to pastoral care for all.